Fairness in Ranking: A Survey: Fairness in Other Domains: Recommendation and Matching

 \subsection{Familiarity Bias and Superstar Economics}

-\spara{Fairness Definition.} This work in~\cite{mehrotra2018towards} addresses the problem of disparities in exposure of items to users due to the combination of two factors: the pre-existing familiarity of the user with certain items (someone who likes action movies will likely know Tom Cruise) and the current recommendation strategies of two-sided markets (``superstar economics'').
-As recommendation systems optimize for relevance this leads to a lock-in of popular and relevant suppliers and thus causes suppliers at the tail end of the exposure distribution struggle to attract consumers.
-This may lead to a dissatisfaction with the marketplace.
+\spara{Fairness Definition.} \revv{The work of~\citet{mehrotra2018towards}} addresses the problem of disparities in exposure of items to users due to the combination of two factors: the pre-existing familiarity of the user with certain items (someone who likes action movies will likely know Tom Cruise) and the current recommendation strategies of two-sided markets (``superstar economics''). \revv{The fact that recommendation systems optimize for relevance can lead} to a lock-in of popular and relevant suppliers, and thus cause \revv{many} suppliers at the tail end of the exposure distribution to struggle to attract consumers.
+This may\revv{, in turn, lead to a dissatisfaction of such suppliers} with the marketplace.

-The paper aims to understand the interplay of relevance, fairness and satisfaction and investigates on consumer relevance and supplier fairness on a music streaming platform.
-It introduces a notion of multinomial group fairness, which requires that the content shown to users be spread well across the wide long-tailed popularity spectrum, rather than focusing on a small subset of popular artists.
+\revv{\citet{mehrotra2018towards} aim} to understand the interplay \revv{between} relevance, fairness and satisfaction, and investigate consumer relevance and supplier fairness on a music streaming platform. \revv{The paper} introduces a notion of multinomial group fairness, which requires that the content shown to users be spread well across the wide long-tailed popularity spectrum, rather than focusing on a small subset of popular artists.
 From the popularity distribution of all artists, $K$ bins of equal size are created and artists are grouped into these bins depending on their popularity:

-where $P_i$ is the set of artists that belong to popularity bin $i$, $s$ is the recommended set and $T(s)$ is the collection of artists in the set $s$ with $t_j$ being the $j$-th track in $s$.
-This definition rewards sets that are \emph{diverse} in terms of the different artist popularity bins represented and, as per the current definition, \emph{fair} to different popularity bins of suppliers.
-There is more benefit to selecting an artist from a popularity bin not yet having one of its artist already chosen.
-As soon as an artist is selected from a bin, other artists from the same bin start having diminishing gain owing to the square root function.
+where $P_i$ is the set of artists that belong to popularity bin $i$, $s$ is the recommended set, and $T(s)$ is the collection of artists in the set $s$ with $t_j$ being the $j$-th track in $s$.
+This definition rewards sets that are \emph{diverse} in terms of \revv{the represented popularity bins} and, as per the current definition, \emph{fair} to different popularity bins of suppliers.
+There is more benefit to selecting an artist from a popularity bin that is not yet represented.
+As soon as at least one artist is selected from a bin, other artists from the same bin start having diminishing gain owing to the square root function.